AOEpeople/aoe_technology_radar/README.md

 ## Advanced styling with `custom.css`

-If you need to customize the radar's styles, you can add custom CSS rules to the `custom.css` file.
+If you need to customize the radar's styles, you can add custom CSS rules to the `./src/custom.css` file.

 Be aware that this might break with future versions of the radar as we use css-modules in the components which generates dynamic, hashed class names and the layout structure might change.